 Joke didn’t land?
 That’s OK.
 Overhead is no laughing matter.
 It’s popped up in the background of many shop operation articles, and most shop owners are at least vaguely aware that a lot of their monthly bills go towards overhead…but what is it, exactly?
 How do you determine it?

 And how can you reduce it?

 We set out to answer these questions and more.
-To help us out, we requested the help of Irvin Bowman of Truck Shop Network and Robert “Robby” Gilbert, Fullbay’s Director of Finance.
+To help us out, we spoke with Irvin Bowman of Truck Shop Network, Robert “Robby” Gilbert, Fullbay’s Director of Finance, and Scott Wheeler, President of Automotive Consultants Group.
 They sat down with us (well, virtually) to chat about all things overhead and help us break down this often mysterious portion of operational expenses.

 WHAT IS OVERHEAD?